 3) Clock House Brewing is a small but mighty brewery tucked in the back of a 100-year-old warehouse building in downtown Cedar Rapids.
 They pack a lot of beer taps into a small space so patrons can enjoy their varied microbrews.
 And as a bonus, you can order a few tasty menu items, like the duck fat fries, prepared by the neighboring Black Sheep Social Club kitchen to nibble on as you enjoy your craft beers. clockhousebrewing.com

-6) Iowa Brewing Company gives you a taste of Cedar Rapids, by crafting brews that blend traditional and modern approaches and often give a nod to where they are created in their names.
-Located on the edge of both downtown Cedar Rapids and the New Bo neighborhood, it’s also a prime pit stop for bikers cruising through downtown on the bike trails.
-While they don’t serve food, there’s usually a food truck pulled up out front for when you need to grab a bite with your pint. iowabrewing.beer
+5) Iowa Brewing Company gives you a taste of Cedar Rapids by crafting brews that blend traditional and modern approaches and often give a nod to where they are created in their names.
+Located on the edge of both downtown Cedar Rapids and the New Bo neighborhood, it’s also a prime pit stop for bikers cruising through town on the bike trails.
+While they don’t serve food, there’s often a food truck pulled up out front for when you need to grab a bite with your pint. iowabrewing.beer

 Pedal for a Pint

-A cool new vehicle is hitting the streets in Cedar Rapids as soon as the weather warms up.
-The DoubleTree Express, a people-powered pedal bike, The bike holds a total of 14 people (21 and older only please) and can be rented for bachelor and bachelorette parties, wedding parties of team building.
+The DoubleTree Express is a people-powered pedal bike that holds a total of 14 people (21 and older only please) and can be rented for bachelor and bachelorette parties, wedding parties or team building.
 Although current Iowa state laws do not allow riders to drink or transport alcohol while on the pedal bike, riders can certainly pedal their way around downtown for a bar crawl.
 It’s equipped with Bluetooth so you can blast tunes while you ride and there’s motor assist if the pedaling becomes too tough.
 Ask the Doubletree Hotel for a suggested route or blaze your own trail.
 Due to COVID, the Pedal cart is not currently availible.

 Want more information like this?
 Subscribe to our visitor e-newsletter.